Colorless green ideas sleep furiously: Statistical challenges

-Since the 1950s, the field has used techniques more in line with Chomsky's approach.
-However, this all changed in the mid-1980s, when researchers started to experiment with statistical models, convincing over 90% of the researchers in the field to switch to statistical approaches.

 In 2000, Fernando Pereira of the University of Pennsylvania fitted a simple statistical Markov model to a body of newspaper text, and showed that under this model, Furiously sleep ideas green colorless is about 200,000 times less probable than Colorless green ideas sleep furiously.

 This statistical model defines a similarity metric, whereby sentences which are more like those within a corpus in certain respects are assigned higher values than sentences less alike.
 Pereira's model assigns an ungrammatical version of the same sentence a lower probability than the syntactically well-formed structure demonstrating that statistical models can identify variations in grammaticality with minimal linguistic assumptions.
 However, it is not clear that the model assigns every ungrammatical sentence a lower probability than every grammatical sentence.
 That is, colorless green ideas sleep furiously may still be statistically more "remote" from English than some ungrammatical sentences.
 To this, it may be argued that no current theory of grammar is capable of distinguishing all grammatical English sentences from ungrammatical ones.

 Related and similar examples

 In other languages

+The French syntactician Lucien Tesnière came up with the following two sentences to demonstrate the contrast between syntax and meaning: